automationhacks/automationhacks.github.io/_posts/2021-08-22-who-the-heck-is-an-SDET.md

 - Are they Testers?
 - Are they Developers?

-Sometimes I hear statements like, "I am a Test automation engineer but would like to move to an SDET role".
+Sometimes I hear statements like, _"I am a Test automation engineer but would like to move to an SDET_ _role"_.
 Indicating often, that there is a deep confusion on what does it actually mean to be an SDET?

 Junior engineers new to the field might inherit this title right off the bat when they first join a company or mid level engineers might get this when they change jobs, thats certainly one way to